-Tissue blocks for all patients will be stored in the OPTIMA Tissue Bank.
-In the event of tissue being required by the treating site for diagnostic use then the remaining tissue block will be returned.
+In the event of tissue being required by the treating site for diagnostic use then either the remaining tissue or sections from the block will be returned according to need and availability.
+Requests should be made to the OPTIMA Trial Office.
 The UK tissue bank is located at the University of Edinburgh.
 Alternative arrangements may apply for non-UK sites (refer to appendix 3).